wk1984/wk1984.github.io/_posts/2017-11-11-Bash_Batch.md

 done
 ```

-### When I want to merge a lot of daily data files to a single one, sometimes cdo will tell me：
+## When I want to merge a lot of daily data files to a single one, sometimes cdo will tell me：

 > cdo: Argument list too long

-### Because there are so many files if ten years requested.

-### A solution is to combine files for each year, then combine all years.

-### We need to use a bash for loop to implement:
+## Because there are so many files if ten years requested.A solution is to combine files for each year, then combine all years.We need to use a bash for loop to implement:

 ```bash
 #!/bin/bash